 Directed by Jonny Campbell

 Written by Richard Curtis

 I don’t want to play favorites but in this case I can’t help myself, I really love this episode.
-Now I’m willing to admit Vincent and The Doctor is not a perfect story; the set-up for this adventure is pretty weak — The Doctor spots something “evil” in a Van Gogh painting and wants to check it out — and the “evil” monster itself is a tad on the generic side.
-However, I can forgive all that because this episode also gave us Tony Curran as Vincent Van Goth, a heartbreakingly accurate portrayal that captures Van Gogh’s unbridled joy at the world around him and his own inner turmoil.
+I’m willing to admit Vincent and The Doctor is not a perfect story; the set-up for this adventure is pretty weak — essentially The Doctor spots something “evil” in a Van Gogh painting and wants to check it out — and the “evil” monster itself is a tad on the generic side.
+However, I can forgive all that because this episode also gave us Tony Curran as Vincent Van Gogh, a heartbreakingly accurate portrayal that captures Van Gogh’s unbridled joy at the world around him and his own inner turmoil.
 You just want to reach into the screen, give this guy a hug and tell him everything is gonna be alright.
 Plus, even if I’m not too big on how the episode started I can honestly say the last ten minutes are, no joke, one of the most beautiful endings in all of Doctor Who.
-What?
-I’m not crying, you’re crying!
+Basically, it’s a work of art.

 ROBOT OF SHERWOOD

 Directed by Paul Murphy

 Written by Mark Gatiss